buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 In order to prevent developers committing secrets to public repos this project should implement password scanning which would run before changes are committed.

-This can be done on a Git commit hook and is documented here:
+This can be done with a Git commit hook and is documented [here](https://github.com/wbreza/pre-commit-hooks/tree/main/detect-secrets)

 > See the CentOps repo for an example of this setup.
 This should be applied to all repos.

-## Built Artefacts
+## Build Artefacts

 This project aims to package all shipping code in Docker Containers, therefore to remain as secure as possible the project will need to validate they are free of known vulnerabilities.

 ### Containers

-Docker Containers most commonly use base images which contain various component which themselves may have security vulnerabilities.
+Docker Containers most commonly use base images which contain various components which themselves may have security vulnerabilities.
 Known CVEs may exist for components within these images which may expose vulnerabilities aside from the code and dependencies directly shipped by this project.

 Tools exist to scan containers for vulnerabilities.
 One such tool is, Container Scan which can be run as part of the CI pipeline.